adoyle-h/dotfiles/README.md

 ## Advanced Usage

+If you want to extend the framework.
+See [this document](./docs/advanced-usages.md).

 There are many tricks you may be interested.
-See [this document](./docs/advanced-usages.md).

 ## Suggestion, Bug Reporting, Contributing